 The source files for this module are listed below.
 You can also download the module C_Thread as a zip archive; this archive contains all the source files and documentation.

-CThread provides easy multi-threading support to your application, where each thread is maintained by a separate object.
+TThread provides easy multi-threading support to your application, where each thread is maintained by a separate object.

-To start using multithreading, derive your class from CThread.
+To start using multithreading, derive your class from TThread.
 Then overload the Action routine; all processing that has to be done in your worker thread should be placed in this routine.
 You can return the result of your Action as a void*, so passing everything up to 4-byte sized return values (the size of a void*) is effortless.
 When you however want to return a pointer to something, make sure that someone will deallocate the structure referenced to.
 The result of the action can be called from each thread via the Result method.

 If you need to do some intitialization or destruction in your thread, overload the ThreadInit and/or the ThreadEnd routines.
 These will be guaranteed to run before and after your Action code.

-To actually use the threading class, create an object of your CThread derived class and call it's Start method.
+To actually use the threading class, create an object of your TThread derived class and call it's Start method.
 The Start method will return immediately, and soon after the thread object's Action routine will start running on a separate thread.

 Since the thread object belongs in two threads (the thread controlling part and the worker part), the object may not destruct the originating thread e.g. when it goes out of scope, since the thread object will be needed in the worker as well.